openstack/openstack-manuals/doc/common/cli_manage_volumes.rst

       $ cinder extend 573e024d-5235-49ce-8332-be1576d323f8 10

-   The :command:`extend` command does not return any output.
+   The :command:`cinder extend` command does not return any output.

 Delete a volume
 ~~~~~~~~~~~~~~~